 BS Yediyurappa may form his cabinet on Tuesday

-Bengaluru, Aug 19: Karnataka Chief Minister BS Yediyurappa confirms that within few hours he will get the final list from the union Home Minister Amit Shah following that his cabinet will be formed on Tuesday.
+Bengaluru, Aug 19: Karnataka Chief Minister BS Yediyurappa confirms that within a few hours he will get the final list from the Union Home Minister Amit Shah following that his cabinet will be formed on Tuesday.

-Yediyurappa said, "Within 2-3 hours, I am going to get the final list from Amit bhai (BJP President Amit Shah).
+Yediyurappa said, "Within 2-3 hours, I am going to get the final list from Amit Bhai (BJP President Amit Shah).
 So, cabinet expansion will be done tomorrow.

 Currently, Yediyurappa is the only minister in Karnataka, with a state cabinet yet to be appointed.